Baker's Pure Rye 1847

 "Baker's Pure Rye Whiskey 1847."

-To blow my own horn a little, I have extensive experience in authenticating rare whiskeys as well as busting counterfeiters.
+To blow my own horn a little, I (Adam) have extensive experience in authenticating rare whiskeys as well as exposing counterfeits and counterfeiters.
 And when I first saw this bottle, my heart leapt.
 It had all the hallmarks of the real deal -- but I also know that exact feeling is the downfall of every "mark" duped by a clever fake.
 So I put those feeling aside, and did some painstakingly critical, objective analysis.
 Eventually, I was comfortable giving my official support for the bottle's authenticity.
 About a year later, the owner asked if I'd like to make an offer on it, and we worked out a deal.

 So, let's talk about how we know the bottle is real.
 The history and provenance are strongly documented , which is critical to any ultra-vintage bottle, but the most important thing is the physical evidence itself.